benmckenna2000/amazon-clone/README.md

 Firestore is also really easy to use for retrieving that data as well, and if you use the app you'll be able to see that once you've placed an order, it will be displayed in the orders section, you can access this from the header

+### Functions

+Firebase Functions allowed me to have a backend for the site without having to make my own API, all I did was use the command 'firebase init' and selected the functions option on the CLI.

+Inside of the newly created functions folder is an index.js with all my server code already written out

+The backend was used to handle stripe payments.